pymatgen.command_line package

 Bases: object

-Performs Bader analysis for Cube files and VASP outputs.
+Perform Bader charge analysis for Cube files or VASP outputs.

 data[source]